JayBlackedOut/hass-nhlapi/README.md

 | name     | false    | string  | Friendly name of the sensor.
 If not defined, defaults to: 'NHL Sensor'.                                                             |
 | scan_interval | false    | integer  | Number of seconds until the sensor updates its state when the game is live.
 If not defined, defaults to 1 second.                                                             |

-<span style="color:red">*Warning!*</span> Setting your `scan_interval` to a low number leads to more writes to your disk.
-It is recommended to not set the scan interval to less than 5 if running Home Assistant on a Raspberry Pi.
-Also, each time the sensor updates (i.e. at each scan interval), anywhere from ~300B to ~25KB of data is consumed.
-Keep this in mind if you have a low internet data cap.

 ### Example
 ```
 sensor: